nmanzini/OpenAI-Dynamic-Code-Executor/readme.md

 - `ANTHROPIC_API_KEY`: This is the API key for the Anthropic platform.
 You can obtain this key from your Anthropic account.
 It is optional in current setup.
 ```

-## Usage
-To use the application, run main.py.
-You can interact with the OpenAI agent in the REPL mode.
-You can ask the agent to generate code snippets and then run that code with specific inputs.

 ## Contributing
 Contributions are welcome.
 Please open an issue to discuss your idea before making a pull request.